The Sustainable Organic Agriculture Action Network

-SOAAN's initial phase of work extends through 2013.
-Under the direction of the Action Network's Steering Group, the Core Group will draft successive versions of the initiative's first foundational document, the Best Practice Guideline for Agriculture and Value Chains.
+SOAAN's initial phase of work extended through 2013.
+Under the direction of the Action Network's Steering Group, the Core Group drafted successive versions of the initiative's first foundational document, the Best Practice Guideline for Agriculture and Value Chains.

-Drafting by the Core Group occurs in consultation with the SOAAN Advisory Group.
-These drafts are then released for public consultation and feedback.
-Two rounds of such public input are planned for 2013, with subsequent revisions by the Core and Advisory Group thereafter.
+Drafting by the Core Group occured in consultation with the SOAAN Advisory Group.
+These drafts were then released for public consultation and feedback.
+Two rounds of such public input happened in 2013, with subsequent revisions by the Core and Advisory Group thereafter.

 In November 2012 SOAAN hosted a "Sustainability Camp" in Bonn, Germany, where the progress of SOAAN's work was intensively shared and discussed, along with visioning for its further advancement.
 This event coincided with IFOAM's 40th anniversary celebration, as well as immediately preceding the SusCon conference, also in Bonn.
 The results of the Sustainability Camp can be found by clicking here.